One-Shot Imitation Learning: A Pose Estimation Perspective

 But without any prior knowledge about the object, such as a 3D object model, the reasoning required by the robot distils down to an unseen object pose estimation problem: the robot must infer the relative pose between its current observation of the object and its observation during the demonstration to reason on how to adapt the demonstrated behaviour.

-We display the capabilities of such a framework on 10 real world robotics tasks.
-Ranging from plug insertion to stacking bowls.
-Below you can find some examples of demonstrations and deployments for each of the different tasks.
+We display the capabilities of such a framework on 10 real world robotics tasks, ranging from plug insertion to stacking bowls.
+Below you can find examples of demonstrations and deployments for each of the different tasks.

 By formulating one-shot imitation learning from the perspective of pose estimation, we are able to break down the problem into individual challenges.